 Seetha Amman Temple

-Here at the Sita Amman Temple, you will get the chance to see where Sita bathed and prayed while she was held captive.
-Many devotees believe that the place has footprints of the monkey god Hanuman, who played a crucial role during the battle that eventually gave her freedom.
+In Seeta Amman Temple, you will get chance to see where Sita bathed and prayed while she was held captive.
+Many devotees believe that this place has footprints of the monkey god Hanuman.
+He played a crucial role during battle that eventually gave her freedom.

-As more and more people have started becoming familiar with the great Indian epic Ramayanaya, places in the island that are connected with the legend have also become famous.
-The Sita Amman Temple is therefore one of the most popular tourist attractions in the Hill Country.
+More people have started becoming familiar with Ramayanaya, places in island that are connected with legend have also become famous.
+The Seeta Amman Temple is therefore one of the most popular tourist attractions in the Hill Country.
 When you travel with Green Holiday Centre, you will be able to explore this enchanting destination to your heart’s content.
 You will also get the chance to learn interesting details and facts about this epic story of love and war that shaped the cultures and histories of two ancient nations.